AkumaBlazeX/Monthly_wrap/README.md

 - `Spend` (numeric, sum for the group)
 - `Impressions` (numeric, sum for the group)

-## Troubleshooting
+## Diagnostics & Troubleshooting
-- If you see a `DtypeWarning`, it is safe to ignore unless you have issues with specific columns.
+- **Column Normalization:** The script removes leading/trailing spaces from column names and prints both original and normalized names.
+- **Required Columns:** If any required columns are missing, the script will print an error and may not proceed.
+- **Date Validation:** If any rows have invalid or missing dates in the `Day of date` column, a warning will be printed with the count of affected rows.
+These rows will have `NaN` for their month and may be grouped together or excluded in further processing.
-- All Spend values are cleaned and converted to numeric.
-Invalid or missing values are set to 0.0.
+- **Negative Values:** The script warns if any Spend or Impressions values are negative.
+- **Summary Statistics:** The script prints summary statistics (count, mean, min, max, etc.) for Spend and Impressions after cleaning.
+- **No Data Issues:** If no issues are found, the script will print `No data issues found.`

+### What to do if you see warnings
+- **Invalid or missing dates:** Review the affected rows in your input file.
+You may want to correct or remove them if they are important for your analysis.
-- If you encounter errors, ensure your input file matches the expected column structure (see sample header in `data.csv`).
+- **Missing columns:** Ensure your input file matches the expected column structure (see sample header in `data.csv`).
+- **Negative values:** Check if negative Spend or Impressions are expected in your data.
+If not, investigate and correct them in your source file.

 ## License
 MIT License